Dance Conservatory FAQ's

 What is Will Dance for Change?

 Will Dance for Change is a dance performance designed to raise money for a local shelter.
 Pieces are choreographed and performed by BTW dance students.
-Dancers are chosen for each piece during auditions on September 5th.
-The Will Dance for Change performance is on October 18th.
+Dancers are chosen for each piece during auditions in September.
+The Will Dance for Change performance is on October 14th.
 Funds are raised from the cost of admission to the performance.

 What are crew hours?